Parabolic dynamics and Anisotropic Banach spaces: Coboundary regularity

-\ Having shown that the problem can be cast in a setting completely analogous to the one already discussed, we are now ready to conclude. \begin{proof}[{\bf Proof of Theorem \ref{thm:maintwo}}] This is the same argument carried out in the proof of Theorem \ref{thm:main}, only now we need the spectral picture for the operator $\widehat\cL_{\bF}$ on an different space $\widehat \cB^{p,q}$, $p+q\leq r-2$.
-In appendix \ref{sec:norms-bis} we show that there exists a Banach space $\widehat \cB^{p,q}$ on which $\widehat\cL_{\bF}$ has spectral radius $\rho>0$ and essential spectral radius bounded by $\lambda^{-\min\{p,q\}}\rho$.
+\ Having shown that the problem can be cast in a setting completely analogous to the one already discussed in Section \ref{sec:growth}, we are now ready to conclude. \begin{proof}[{\bf Proof of Theorem \ref{thm:maintwo}}] This is the same argument carried out in the proof of Theorem \ref{thm:main}, only now we also need the spectral picture for the operator $\cL_{\bF,\hAcc}$ on $\cB^{p,q}$ and of the operator $\widehat\cL_{\bF}$ acting on an appropriate (new) space $\widehat \cB^{p,q}$, $p+q\leq r-2$.
+Indeed, by the arguments in appendix \ref{sec:norms} it follows that $\cL_{\bF,\hAcc}$ is quasi compact on $\cB^{p,q}$ and in appendix \ref{sec:norms-bis} we show that there exists a Banach space $\widehat \cB^{p,q}$ on which $\widehat\cL_{\bF}$ has spectral radius $\rho>0$ and essential spectral radius bounded by $\lambda^{-\min\{p,q\}}\rho$.
 Also the functionals $\bH^1_{x,w}$, for $w\in\cC^r_0$, are bounded by